cif95/voyaiger/README.md

 ### Apis:
-  - Gemini AI: used for generate travel itinerary
+  - Gemini AI: to generate travel itinerary
-  - Unsplash: used to fetch photos
+  - Unsplash: to fetch travel stops photos
+  - Open Weather: to fetch travel stops weather info

 ### How to run